Reviews You Can Rely On

 The cord on the Revolver is very long, measuring in at just a tiny bit more than 11', giving you more than enough length to move around your computer without getting caught.
 Both the mic and cable are detachable, with the cable detaching at the inline controls, though there isn't the option to enable a mic sidetone.

-kingston hyperx cloud revolver s gaming headset review - the mic detaches on the revolver s.
+kingston hyperx cloud revolver s - the mic detaches on the revolver s.

 The mic detaches on the Revolver S.